 shedding light on LSPI

 Turbocharged, direct-injected (DI) gasoline engines are rapidly growing in use because their design provides improved fuel efficiency when compared with other gasoline engine designs.
 In particular, there can be significant efficiency benefits achieved when a smaller, turbocharged DI engine is used to replace a larger, conventional engine of the same power.
 However, the higher power density of these engines makes them prone to a phenomenon called low speed pre-ignition (LSPI).
 LSPI is an abnormal combustion event in which the fuel-air mixture ignites before intended, causing excessive pressures inside the engine's cylinders.
 In mild cases, this can cause engine noise, but when severe enough, LSPI can cause engine damage.
 There are several factors that contribute to LSPI, of which lubricating oil has been observed to be one.
+For information about the latest product specifications, which are designed to mitigate LSPI, visit ILSAC GF-6.

 More background about LSPI.